Plumbing Services in Charlotte, North Carolina

 Charlotte's plumbing challenges are uniquely shaped by three converging factors: a massive installed base of defective polybutylene pipes from the 1978–1995 building boom, dense red clay soil that punishes underground lines with relentless expansion-contraction cycles, and aging cast iron infrastructure in the city's historic core neighborhoods.
 The Queen City's explosive population growth — adding over 78,000 residents in 2023–2024 alone — has pushed stormwater systems past their design capacity, increasing sewer backup risks across the metro.
 Homes built during Charlotte's 1980s–1990s construction surge are now hitting the 30–40 year mark where original plumbing systems fail, making proactive inspection and polybutylene replacement one of the smartest investments a Charlotte homeowner can make.

-Licensed plumbing pros serving all of Mecklenburg County and surrounding areas.
+Independent plumbing providers may serve all of Mecklenburg County and surrounding areas, subject to availability.

 (520) 783-3777